Hyperoid29/Dissertation---Chess-Trainer-/README.md

 node -v
 ```

 If it is already on version 16.17.0, skip this stage and proceed to the next step.
-If not, click this link ----> [Link to revert NodeJS version to 16.17.0](#revert)
+If not, click this link ----> https://hackernoon.com/best-way-to-install-node-and-keep-it-up-to-date

 <h3></h3>